victorsvi/MatrixKeypad/README.md

 3. call MatrixKeypad_create in "setup()" to initialize the keypad object;
 4. call Keypad_scan in "loop()" to scan the keypad for keypresses;
 5. call MatrixKeypad_hasKey or MatrixKeypad_getKey to know if a key was pressed and retrieve the key.
-You can check out this [example skecth](../master/examples/MatrixKeypadNonBlocking/MatrixKeypadNonBlocking.ino).
+You can check out this [example sketch](../master/examples/MatrixKeypadNonBlocking/MatrixKeypadNonBlocking.ino).

-### Bloking read
+### Blocking read

 To perform a blocking read, you will need to:
 1. Define your pin and key mapping;
 2. create a pointer variable of the type MatrixKeypad_t;
 3. call MatrixKeypad_create in "setup()" to initialize the keypad object;
 4. call MatrixKeypad_waitForKey when you want to wait for the user input.
-You can check out this [example skecth](../master/examples/MatrixKeypadBlocking/MatrixKeypadBlocking.ino).
+You can check out this [example sketch](../master/examples/MatrixKeypadBlocking/MatrixKeypadBlocking.ino).

 ## Documentation